jgallen23/toc/docs/index.md

-		'container': 'body', //element to find all selectors in 'smoothScrolling': true, //enable or disable smooth scrolling on click 'prefix': 'toc', //prefix for anchor tags and class names 'onHighlight': function(el) {}, // When a new section is highlighted, this function
-                                        // is called and passed the newly highlighted element 'highlightOnScroll': true, //add class to heading that is currently in focus 'highlightOffset': 100, //offset to trigger the next headline 'anchorName': function(i, heading, prefix) { //custom function for anchor name return prefix+i;
+		'container': 'body', //element to find all selectors in 'smoothScrolling': true, //enable or disable smooth scrolling on click 'prefix': 'toc', //prefix for anchor tags and class names 'onHighlight': function(el) {}, //called when a new section is highlighted 'highlightOnScroll': true, //add class to heading that is currently in focus 'highlightOffset': 100, //offset to trigger the next headline 'anchorName': function(i, heading, prefix) { //custom function for anchor name return prefix+i;
 		},
-		'headerText': function(i, heading, $heading) { // custom function building the header-item text return $heading.text();
+		'headerText': function(i, heading, $heading) { //custom function building the header-item text return $heading.text();
 		}
 	});